-Description of Business - Indiana Secondary Market for Education Loans, Inc. ("ISM" or the "Company") is a non-profit corporation formed to purchase and originate student loans under the Federal Family Education Loan Program ("FFELP") provided for by the Higher Education Act ("the Act").
+Description of Business - Indiana Secondary Market for Education Loans, Inc. ("ISM" or the "Company") is an Indiana non-profit corporation formed to purchase and originate student loans under the Federal Family Education Loan Program ("FFELP") provided for by the Higher Education Act ("the Act").
+Effective March 30, 2010, the Health Care and Education Reconciliation Act of 2010 prohibited any new loans after June 2010 under FFELP.
 Outstanding bonds are payable as specified in the resolutions authorizing the related sale of the bonds, are not payable by funds received from taxation, and are not debts of the State of Indiana or any of its political subdivisions.
 ISM is a major, discretely presented, proprietary component unit of the State of Indiana.

 ISM's bonds payable mature between 2030 and 2047.
-ISM's ability to meet its long-term obligations is dependent on borrowing costs, Department of Education subsidies and the ability to control operating expenses.
+ISM's ability to meet its long-term obligations is dependent on borrowing costs, U.S. Department of Education ("US DOED") subsidies and the ability to control operating expenses.
 Management has determined that obligations will be paid as due.

 Basis of Presentation and Accounting - ISM's financial statements have been prepared on the basis of the governmental enterprise fund concept which pertains to financial activities that operate similarly to a private business enterprise.
 The assets of each fund are restricted pursuant to the bond resolutions.
 For financial statement presentation purposes, the funds have been aggregated into one proprietary fund type.
 ISM's funds are accounted for on the flow of economic resources measurement focus and use the accrual basis of accounting.
 ISM follows the accounting rules promulgated by the Governmental Accounting Standards Board ("GASB").
-Additionally, ISM follows all standards of the Financial Accounting Standards Board ("FASB") Codification issued on or before November 30, 1989, unless pronouncements conflict with or contradict GASB Statements.
+Additionally, ISM follows all applicable accounting standards of the Financial Accounting Standards Board ("FASB") issued on or before November 30, 1989, unless pronouncements conflict with or contradict GASB pronouncements.

 Student Loans Receivable - Student loans receivable are stated at the principal amount outstanding adjusted for an estimated allowance for loan losses, unamortized purchase premiums or discounts, and origination fees paid on behalf of banks and borrowers.
-The related interest income generated from student loans is offset by premium and origination fee amortization expenses.
+The related interest income generated from student loans is offset by premium and origination fee amortization expenses as well as consolidated rebate fees.
 ISM amortizes loan premiums, loan discounts and loan origination fees over the estimated average life of the loan on a straight-line basis over 10 years, which approximates the effective interest method.

 Interest on student loans is accrued based upon the actual principal amount outstanding.
-The U.S. Secretary of Education makes quarterly interest subsidy payments until the student is required, under the provisions of the Higher Education Act, to begin repayment.
+The U.S. Secretary of Education makes quarterly interest subsidy payments until the student is required, under the provisions of the Act, to begin repayment.
 Repayment must begin generally within six months after the student completes their course of study, leaves school, or ceases to carry at least one-half the normal full-time academic load as determined by the participating institution.